bruce-hill/tomo/docs/paths.md

 ---

 ### `glob`
-Perform a globbing operation and return an array of matching paths.
+Perform a globbing operation and return an list of matching paths.
 Some glob specific details:

 - The paths "." and ".." are *not* included in any globbing results.